Sheet Metal Mechanic Apprenticeship

-During an Apprenticeship, you shall receive work experience and job-related education in all phases of the occupation necessary to develop the skill and proficiency of a skilled professional.
-We rotate you throughout the various work processes to ensure you are a well-rounded professional upon completion of the Apprenticeship.
+During an apprenticeship, you will receive work experience and job-related education in all phases of the occupation necessary to develop the skill and proficiency of a skilled professional.
+We rotate you throughout the various work processes to ensure you are a well-rounded professional upon completion of the apprenticeship.

 - Understand shop math

 - Work skillfully with tools, metals, and machines

 - Visualize three-dimensional objects from drawings, sketches, or blueprints

 - Work within precise limits and standards of accuracy

 - Perform a variety of duties, which may change often